pytchlang/pytch-vm/doc/source/user/sprite.rst

      blank sections but the costume itself is touching the mouse then this method will still return true.
 The current costume and the size set by ``set_size`` is taken into account when checking.

+  .. attribute:: self.distance_to_mouse_pointer

+     How far it is from the Sprite to the mouse pointer.